Tapentadol (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Tell your doctor if you are using a phenothiazine medicine, such as prochlorperazine, promethazine, Compazine®, Mellaril®, Phenergan®, Thorazine®, or Trilafon®.
+- Tell your doctor if you use a phenothiazine medicine, such as prochlorperazine, promethazine, Compazine®, Mellaril®, Phenergan®, Thorazine®, or Trilafon®.
 These medicines may be used to treat severe vomiting, coughing, psychiatric problems, or other conditions.

 - Do not drink alcohol while you are using this medicine.